tchapi/own-private-cloud/README.md

 # Personal Infrastructure As A Service

+✅ See [this blogpost](https://www.foobarflies.io/your-own-public-cloud-why-not/) for a complete (and technical) explanation.

 Services :

   - Standard notes — A free, open-source, and completely encrypted notes app